walterchangsmoothstack/readme_repo/ANSIBLE.md

     pip:
       name: docker
   ```
  2) If there are issues with pip, make sure that the correct python interpreter is being used.
-Set ```interpreter_python=/usr/bin/python3``` in .ansible.cfg
+Set ```interpreter_python=/usr/bin/python3``` in .ansible.cfg.
- 3) If there are issues with docker, try using the community version:
+ 3) If there are issues with docker, try using the community version. *Though this is not likely the problem if referencing the docker_container module instead of the community.docker.docker_container module*
   > ansible-galaxy collection install community.docker

-  *Though this is not likely the problem if referencing the docker_container module instead of the community.docker.docker_container module*